luqcya/bash-scripting/README.md

+# simple resize ubuntu vg on sda3

+prerequisite to run the script
+1. run only on ubuntu
-# add execute on the shell script
+2. add execute on the script (chmod +x ubuntu-resizedisk.sh)
-# run it as sudo